RuitongZhu/Illumio-Coding-Challenge/README.md

 Right now I am iterating through a set of loops every time I want to check whether a given packet is valid or not.
 I would rather like to design a data structure where a certain rule corresponds to a specific value and a given packet can be matched against it in order to improve linear time complexity

+#### Team Interests
+I would be interested in working in the Data team.